-The vent pipes in your home play as important a role in keeping sewer gasses out as the P-traps.
-The sewer gasses that cannot escape through the P-trap will instead go up the vent pipe, which exits out of the house's roof.
-For homes that have a septic tank, this venting will prevent a buildup of gasses in the septic tank, which will also put the occupants of the house at risk of an explosion.
+The vent pipes in your home play as important a role in keeping sewer gases out as the P-traps.
+The sewer gases that cannot escape through the P-trap will instead go up the vent pipe, which exits out of the house's roof.
+For homes that have a septic tank, this venting will prevent a buildup of gases in the septic tank, which will also put the occupants of the house at risk of an explosion.

-A P-trap will fail in its function of blocking sewer gasses from coming up through a tub or shower's drain if the trap does not stay full of water.
-Leaks in the trap or the connections on either side of the P-trap can empty enough water from the trap that it no longer effectively blocks sewer gasses.
+A P-trap will fail in its function of blocking sewer gases from coming up through a tub or shower's drain if the trap does not stay full of water.
+Leaks in the P-trap or the connections on either side of the P-trap can empty enough water from the trap that it no longer effectively blocks sewer gases.
 If nobody uses the bathtub or shower often enough, the water will eventually evaporate out of the trap.
 How quickly the water evaporates will depend on the humidity levels in your area.